miso-lims/walkthroughs/2-0-samples.md

 Samples can be deleted from the Samples list page by selecting the samples and clicking _Delete_.
 A sample cannot be deleted if it has any child samples or libraries.
 Only the sample's creator or an admin can delete a sample.
 Deleted items are listed on the Deletions list page.
+Deleting a sample is permanent and cannot be undone.

 < <a href="1-0-project-coordination">Project coordination tutorial</a> | <a href="index">Home</a> | <a href="3-0-libraries">Libraries tutorial</a> >